jagpreetsinghsasan/bevelctl/Readme.md

 # BevelCtl
-A cli for using Bevel to deploy production grade, supported blockchain platform, alongside quick setup of local deployments of the same (dev mode)
+A cli for using Hyperledger Bevel to deploy production grade, supported blockchain platform, alongside quick setup of local deployments of the same (dev mode)

 [Work in Progress]